lotuslocke/open-pond/README.md

 This command will start a node and if connected to another node will enable communication between the two nodes.
 In order for anything useful to be communicated, each node needs to have 1 or more applications connected to their node.
 The applications must have matching IDs to communicate.
-These IDs can be configured in the node configuration file described later in this document.
+These IDs can be set in the node configuration file described later in this document.
 To run the Akron example application, use the following command:

 ```